hashbangcode/vlad-docs/usage/variables.md

 __vlad_os__

-The OS that vlad will use.
+The OS that Vlad will use.
 This can be one of the following:

-- "centos65"
+- "centos67"
 - "ubuntu12"
 - "ubuntu14"